vidstack/player/apps/site/pages/docs/player/[lib]/[2]components/[3]ui/[7]play-button/index.md

 {% callout type="tip" %}
-You can extend the preview above by adding a replay SVG icon, and showing it whilst hiding the play icon when the `media-ended` attribute is present.
+You can extend the preview above by adding a replay SVG icon, and showing it whilst hiding the play icon when the `ended` attribute is present.
 {% /callout %}